alfonsoalba/web/_posts/2021-06-10-docker-push-to-gcr-running-gcloud-inside-a-docker-container.md

 is to install the SDK locally.
 However, being committed to use docker as much as possible, we will run the `gcloud` command from inside a docker container.
-Fortunately, Google provides a public docker image with different versions of the SDK, so we will just follow the documentation here: https://cloud.google.com/sdk/docs/downloads-docker.
+Fortunately, Google provides a public docker image with different versions of the SDK, so we will just [follow the documentation](https://cloud.google.com/sdk/docs/downloads-docker).

 Since we don't need additional components, we can just use the standard image from google: